 Dr Jemma Gilboy is a Senior Lecturer on and the Module leader for the Animation Studies modules on our BA (Hons) Animation course.
 She teaches animation history, animation theory and film theory, which provide students with the contextual knowledge that informs their own creative practice and supports them in forging unique identities in the landscape of the discipline.

 Dr Gilboy was nominated by Animation students and subsequently shortlisted for the NTSU Student-Led Teaching Awards prize for Outstanding Teaching Staff in the School of Art and Design in 2018 and 2019.
 She won the award in 2020.

-At the 30th Annual Society for Animation Studies June 2018, Dr Gilboy will present research on teaching animation history, with a focus on pedagogical approaches to difficult representations of race, gender and culture in early animation.
+At the 30th Annual Society for Animation Studies June 2018, Dr Gilboy presented research on teaching animation history, with a focus on pedagogical approaches to difficult representations of race, gender and culture in early animation.
 She is currently developing a journal article based on her research and findings in this area.

-Gilboy, Jemma, “The Violentest Place on Earth: Adventures in Censorship, Nostalgia and Pastiche.”
-Chapter in Discussing Disney: The Novelization [working title].
+Gilboy, Jemma, 2019.
+“The Violentest Place on Earth: Adventures in Censorship, Nostalgia and Pastiche.”
+In Discussing Disney.
 Amy M. Davis, Ed.
-New Barnet, Hertfordshire: John Libbey Publishing, forthcoming.
+New Barnet, Hertfordshire: John Libbey Publishing.

 Gilboy, Jemma, “Shaking Countries Overseas: Bruce Lee as a Transnational and Polycultural Celebrity Figure.”
 Splice Magazine (Summer 2009): 18 – 24.See all of Jemma Gilboy's publications...